 – Supplements are meant to complement a healthy diet, not replace it.
 Whole foods provide a wide array of nutrients, fiber, and other beneficial compounds that supplements cannot replicate.

 Dietary supplements can be a valuable addition to a well-rounded, nutrient-dense diet, especially for those with specific needs.
 However, they are not a one-size-fits-all solution.
 Consulting with a healthcare provider and considering individual factors such as diet, age, and health conditions is essential.
-Remember, supplements should enhance, not replace, a balanced diet and a healthy lifestyle.
+Keep in mind that supplements should augment, rather than replace, a balanced diet and a healthy lifestyle.
 When used thoughtfully, they can be a powerful tool in supporting your overall well-being.